The size of your dream greatly determines what you will achieve in life.

 When we were children we had very big dreams.
 For instance, I remember one of my friends, Collins Githinji, dreamt of having a football field in his living room.
 You think his dream was big?

 I dreamt of building a house on the moon, and I was serious about it.
-I could get really mad if anyone told me this dream was impossible.

-My experience with dreams has enabled me to realize that we set smaller dreams when we become older because we start believing that it’s too late for us to achieve big dreams.
+My experience with dreams has enabled me to realize that we set smaller goals when we become older because we start believing that it’s too late for us to achieve big dreams.
 Little do we know that we can set and achieve big dreams at an old age because people like Harry Bernstein and Gladys Burrill became successful in their 90s

-Moreover, you will also start believing in big dreams if you work hard, and improve your self-esteem because hard work and a high self-worth will make you believe that you deserve the best.
+You will also start believing in big dreams if you work hard, and improve your self-esteem because hard work and a high self-worth will make you believe that you deserve the best.

 Lastly, don’t let age make you avoid dreaming big.
 People have made it in their 60s, 80s, and even 90s.